 - Effects on unborn children of pregnant drug users

 The best option for anyone struggling with Vicodin addiction is to seek treatment in an inpatient long-term rehabilitation program.
-In this type of environment, the addict is protected from the negative influences of the outside world and can focus on learning the skills needed for maintaining a drug-free lifestyle.
+In this type of environment, the addict is protected from adverse influences of the outside world and can focus on learning the skills needed for maintaining a drug-free lifestyle.

 Recreational Use of Vicodin